shreyagangan/angular-node-mysql/README.md

 # angular-node-mysql

-A sample application for adding and displaying books in a personal library
+A web organizer application for adding and displaying tasks

 --------